Are you growing marijuana indoors?

 This happens, because insufficient moisture in the air means the plants have to compensate by taking up more moisture through the roots.
 In doing so, they also take up more nutrients, which causes an excess.

 You can see why it is important to ensure your weed plants enjoy the correct humidity levels.
 If the air is too dry, it can lead to serious problems.

 But make sure you don’t go too far in increasing humidity levels.
 Too much humidity can be even more harmful, especially during the flowering stage of growth.

 Effects Of High Humidity On Marijuana Plants

 The biggest problem associated with high humidity is bud mold or rot.
+Learn what mold on weed looks like here.
 Obviously, this only occurs during flowering, when buds grow.